-Provides eight months of continuous protection from fleas and ticks.
+Provides 8 months of continuous protection from fleas and ticks.
 Also kills lice.
-Contains no odor, which is nice for dogs who like to sit on your lap.
-Adjustable collar works for all sizes of dogs.
+Contains no odor, which is nice for pets who like to sit on your lap.
+The adjustable collar works for all sizes of cats.
 Continues to work when wet.

-Far more expensive than other dog flea collars.
-Some dogs are sensitive to it.
+Far more expensive than other cat flea collars.
+Some are sensitive to it.

 Some dogs have sensitivity to these collars.
 May not work for all dogs.